microsoft/onnxruntime/docs/performance/model-optimizations/quantization.md

 On x86-64 machines with AVX2 and AVX512 extensions, ONNX Runtime uses the VPMADDUBSW instruction for U8S8 for performance.
 This instruction might suffer from saturation issues: it can happen that the output does not fit into a 16-bit integer and has to be clamped (saturated) to fit.
 Generally, this is not a big issue for the final result.
 However, if you do encounter a large accuracy drop, it may be caused by saturation.
 In this case, you can either try [reduce_range](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/quantization/quantize.py) or the U8U8 format which doesn't have saturation issues.

-There is no such issue on other CPU architectures (x64 with VNNI and ARM).
+There is no such issue on other CPU architectures (x64 with VNNI and Arm®).

 ### List of Supported Quantized Ops
 {: .no_toc}